tyrelh/starter-snake-deno/README.md

 git push heroku master
 ```

+Note: This Buildpack is installing software on your Heroku server on your behalf.
+I encourage you to explore that [repo](https://github.com/chibat/heroku-buildpack-deno) and understand what it is doing if you have any concerns.

-## Developing the snake
+## Development
 Visit the [Battlesnake API docs](https://docs.battlesnake.com/snake-api) for the latest API info.

-Start by adding some logic to the `move` function to choose a different move!
-Just make sure you are returning one of `"up"`, `"down"`, `"left"`, or `"right"` as moves.
+Start by adding some logic to the `move` function in *app/main.ts* to choose a different move!
+Just make sure you are returning one of `"up"`, `"down"`, `"left"`, or `"right"`.

 ## Testing
 Deno comes with a built in test runner!

 To run tests, in the root of your project run
 ```bash
 deno test
 ```